 Let’s face it.
 The dinner-and-a-movie is outdated.
 Netflix and chilling is cliche.
 And drinking the night away gets old.
-If you’re a fan of the outdoors, none of these dates will wow you.
+If you’re a fan of the outdoors, none of these date ideas impress you.
 You’ve tried them, and you’re looking for something more gratifying.

 Years of scientific research agrees.
-Happy couples don’t go on the same stale dates.
-They look for new, exciting opportunities to explore their love.
-Studies show us that the happiest couples seek novelty, excitement, and mutual interests.
+Happy couples don’t go on the same stale outdoor dates.
+They look for new, exciting opportunities to explore love.
+Studies show that the happiest couples seek novelty, excitement, and mutual interests.
 For the nature lover, that doesn’t scream couch potato.
 So let’s update the dating game with some properly fun date ideas.

 Straight from relationship science, here are eight of the best outdoor date ideas.